uw-ictd/xlsform.exe/README.md

 ------------------
 1. Download the zip [here](https://github.com/downloads/nathanathan/xlsform.exe/XLSForm.zip).
 2. Extract it somewhere.
-3. Drag an XLSForm onto XLSForm.exe.
+3. Drag an XLSForm onto xlsform.exe.
 A corresponding xform will appear in the output directory.

 Problems:
 ---------